b-vitamins/mfcl/docs/provenance.md

 Disable provenance for performance-sensitive debugging by launching with `runtime.provenance=false`.

+## Precision controls

+Training enables TensorFloat-32 kernels on CUDA builds by default to balance throughput and precision.
+Set `train.allow_tf32=false` (or launch with `--no-allow-tf32`) to keep matmul and cuDNN on FP32 paths when reproducibility or stricter numerical parity is required.

 ## Deterministic manifests

 When the repository is clean and the configuration is unchanged, the contents